Circle Slide: 25th anniversary tour

-Response

-Critical reaction
+Critical reception

 Circle Slide is listed at No. 53 in the book CCM Presents: The 100 Greatest Albums in Christian Music.
 In that entry, critic Anthony DeBarros wrote that Circle Slide was "an album that stands as one of Christian music's rare blends of artistic sensibility and pop accessibility," and added that it was "a milestone in the genre and one of the band's greatest accomplishments."

-Circle Slide was well-received by critics at the time.
-Tony Cummings, writing for Cross Rhythms, said that "[the] Choir's albums are of a consistent quality whatever the current line up and this could turn out to be their best," and added that, "the visionary title track and the billowing 'Restore My Soul' [...] are intelligent alternatives to the cliché strewn vistas of much CCM."
-The Choir also received a number of end-of-year accolades from a variety of Christian publications – most notably, CCM Magazine, where the Choir was chosen by readers as the best alternative rock band for a second year in a row.
+Circle Slide was highly praised by critics in both the US and the UK upon its release.
+Brian Q. Newcomb, writing for CCM Magazine, called Circle Slide the Choir's "best record yet," and a "mature, and utterly authentic response to the music of the times."
+Highlighting the two songs that kick off the album, Newcomb stated that they establish "a unique and important perspective to which all previous efforts pointed and all future efforts will be judged."
+Tony Cummings, writing for Cross Rhythms, agreed, and said that "[the] Choir's albums are of a consistent quality whatever the current line up, and this could turn out to be their best," adding that, "the visionary title track and the billowing 'Restore My Soul' [...] are intelligent alternatives to the cliché strewn vistas of much CCM."
+The Choir also received a number of end-of-year accolades from a variety of Christian publications—most notably, the aforementioned CCM Magazine, where the Choir was chosen by readers as the best alternative rock band for a second year in a row.
+Similar sentiments were expressed by the teen music panel in The Wichita Eagle, where Circle Slide was a "big hit," and five of the six panelists encouraged readers to purchase the album.
+Panelist Nick Nave said the album proved the Choir was "one of the best alternative bands around—Christian or otherwise," while panelist Bill Crispen called Circle Slide "a well-composed, electrifying but calm pool of emotion."